-Letter from the Honorary President Jacques Cloarec
+Letter from FIND’s Honorary President, Jacques Cloarec

 Dear Board Members, Friends and Collaborators,